bhanunischal/kare/DATABASE.md

 ### The Fix: Use a Compatible Prisma Engine

 The solution is to tell Prisma to use a more portable query engine that doesn't rely on specific system libraries.
-This is done by adding `binaryTargets = ["native", "linux-musl"]` to your `prisma/schema.prisma` file. **I have already made this change for you.**
+This is done by adding `binaryTargets = ["native", "linux-musl-openssl-3.0.x"]` to your `prisma/schema.prisma` file. **I have already made this change for you.**

 ### Applying the Fix